Star Trek IV: The Voyage Home appears in an aspect ratio of approximately 2.35:1 on this Blu-ray Disc. This became an up and down presentation.

 Finally, the Blu-ray offers the film’s theatrical trailer along with some Previews.
 The disc opens with ads for the 2009 Star Trek feature film and for Star Trek: The Original Series Season One Blu-ray.

 As a film, Star Trek IV: The Voyage Home offers intermittent pleasures but suffers from a number of problems.
 Most of those can be traced to the performance of its lead guest actress, but it also falters due to an overly comedic tone and much out of character behavior.
 Still, even erratic Trek remains enjoyable.
-This Blu-ray edition of Voyage provides very good picture and audio as well as a nice complement of supplements.
-At no point does this release touch perfection, but I feel satisfied with it; the Blu-ray easily provides the best home video incarnation of Voyage to date.
+This Blu-ray edition of Voyage provides erratic picture and good audio as well as a nice complement of supplements.
+Others love it, but I still feel less than enchanted with the film.

 To rate this film visit the Director's Edition review of the STAR TREK IV: THE VOYAGE HOME